 Every two years when Bloomberg BusinessWeek surveys the latest graduating class of Executive MBAs from the best business schools, it invites students to provide open-ended comments about their business school experience.
-And every two years, the students serve up candid comments, willing to share personal experiences, insights and opinions.
+And every two years, the students serve up candid comments, willing to share EMBA personal experiences, insights, and opinions.

-A sample of those comments are published by Bloomberg BusinessWeek in the online profiles of each of the schools.
+A sample of those comments is published by Bloomberg BusinessWeek in the online profiles of each of the schools.
 While the vast majority of remarks are quite favorable to each school, there are almost always graduates who want to see their schools address issues or perceived problems to make the Executive MBA program better.
-Over the years, the most common complaints have focused on the career services office.
+Over the years, the most common complaints based on EMBA personal experiences have focused on the career services office.
 It’s rare when no graduates gripe about career placement—but it becomes a real sore point among EMBAs who are paying top dollar for their degrees.

 Poets&Quants searched through the latest batch of remarks to find what an applicant would never discover in a school marketing brochure or website.
 As usual, there was plenty of constructive criticism and, perhaps, a few sour grapes.
-Each respondent is guaranteed anonymity so that every student is encouraged to provide a tell-it-like-it-is response.
+Each respondent is guaranteed anonymity so that every student is encouraged to provide a tell-it-like-it-is account of their EMBA personal experiences.
 Many have legitimate gripes, given the high tuition and expectations they bring to the school.
 Some may have an axe to grind.

 Whether fair or not, the comments do reveal challenges at schools that all applicants should at least be aware of.
 That’s because the comments shed light on real student satisfaction.
 EMBA students pay hefty sums for these programs.
 So prospective applicants should have a full understanding of what they’re buying into when they go to a program.
-We chose a wide variety of schools with highly admired programs to give would-be applicants a sense of the things they may likely encounter.
+We chose a wide variety of schools with highly admired programs to give would-be applicants a sense of the things they may likely encounter based on these EMBA personal experiences.

-What are the most critical things the Class of 20121 had to say about their MBA experience?
+What are the most critical things a recent class had to say about their EMBA personal experiences?
 A graduate of Wharton’s EMBA program, the most expensive MBA degree offering in the world, voiced a complaint that is not unusual among Executive MBA graduates: the failure of their employer to acknowledge their new degree.
 “I am back to work full-time in largely the same role as pre-EMBA — but I am not the same,” the Wharton graduate wrote.
 “The program’s biggest fault was that it didn’t totally prepare me for this awkward transition with my employer.
 I think the degree is a catalyst for professional change, whether originally intended or not.
 I wish I’d known that earlier.”

 If you had the chance to sit down and talk privately with some of these grads, you might also hear complaints about the caliber of classmates or the lack of support from career management offices that are more geared to help full-time MBAs than executive students.
 In some cases, schools accepted students with much less work experience than expected and therefore less able to contribute in rigorous class discussions with more seasoned professionals.
 As one University of Michigan EMBA told BusinessWeek: “The only recommendations I would make is that they should strengthen the admissions process to filter out any individuals who weren’t at the same caliber as the majority of the class who were elite.
 Or do more to filter them out during the program.”